Using the Document Store

 Inspecting the Document Store contents

-You can easily inspect the contents of you local Document Store using MongoDB Compass GUI or MongoDB For VS Code.
+You can easily inspect the contents of your local Document Store using MongoDB Compass GUI or MongoDB For VS Code.

 To read more about advanced document querying please read: